alexanian/socratic-form-microscopy/_posts/2019-05-05-ending-bailouts-and-recessions-why-the-left-should-care-about-monetary-economics.md

 Money isn't a binary category.
 Things can have varying amounts of "moneyness", which is to say, can be varyingly good at accomplishing the three functions of money.
 These three functions are: a store of value (something that can be exchanged for goods in the future), a unit of account (something that you can use to keep track of how many goods you could buy), and a medium of exchange (something that you can give to someone in exchange for goods).

 While bank deposits and cash are obviously money, there are also a variety of financial products that we tend to consider money even though they have less moneyness than cash.
-For example,[^4].
+For example, <a href="https://www.wealthsimple.com/en-ca/investing-101/roboadvisor">robo-investment accounts</a> (of the sort that my generation uses) often given the illusion of containing cash by being denominated in dollars and allowing withdrawals[^4].
 What makes them have less moneyness than cash is only apparent when you look under the hood and realize they contain a mixture of stocks and loans.

 In a monetary context, when we say "money", we aren't referring to investment accounts or any other instrument that pretends to be cash[^5].
 Instead, we're referring to the "money supply", which is made up of instruments with very high moneyness and is determined by three factors: